-How does Amendment 42 change state law?
-Amendment 42 increases Colorado's minimum wage from \$5.15 per hour to \$6.85 per hour beginning January 1, 2007.
-Furthermore, the proposal adjusts the wage by the rate of inflation each year.
-For workers who regularly receive tips, the minimum wage increases from \$2.13 per hour to \$3.83 per hour.
-This wage will adjust each year so that it will always be no more than \$3.02 less than that for workers who do not receive tips.
+How does Amendment_change state law?
+Amendment_increases Colorado's minimum wage from \$5.15 per hour to \$6.85 per hour beginning January 1, 2007.
+Furthermore, the wage would increase by the rate of inflation each year.
+For workers who regularly receive tips, the minimum wage would increase from \$2.13 per hour to \$3.83 per hour.
+This wage would adjust each year so that it will always be no more than \$3.02 less than that for workers who do not receive tips.
 For example, if inflation is 3 percent in 2007, in 2008 the minimum wage would increase to \$7.06 for most workers and \$4.04 for workers who receive tips.

-How many states have higher minimum wages than the federal one?
-As of August 2006, 23 states and the District of Columbia had adopted a minimum wage greater than the federal minimum wage.
+What are the minimum wages in other states?
+As of July 2006, 22 states and the District of Columbia had a minimum wage greater than the federal minimum wage.
 Of those, four are adjusted annually by the rate of inflation.
 Washington State has the highest minimum wage.
 It is currently set at \$7.63 per hour and adjusts for inflation each year.